 Now you know what you want from the new director, you can write a board member job description that targets the right candidate precisely.
 Lay out the company’s mission, as well as the attributes that the successful candidate will possess.
 Don’t fall into the lazy habit of using old words and phrases from previous roles that may exclude diverse candidates.
 For example, do you really need someone who has been a Group CFO or Audit Committee chair before?
 Instead describe the actual skills your board really needs to bring maximum value to the organisation.

 There is no point in sending out a general call for new directors.
 You will be buried under a pile of applications many of which will not possess the specific skills you are looking for.
-Instead, you should trust your network, use valuable references, or simply retain a specialized head-hunter.
+Instead, you should trust your network, use valuable references, or simply retain a specialised head-hunter.

 Reach out to qualified prospects